-The thing about transitions is we often think they’ll happen one at a time.
+The thing about transitions or big life changes is we often think they’ll happen one at a time.
 In fact, we try to plan them that way.
 We don’t go for a new job when we’re planning a wedding, we don’t try to get pregnant at the same time we’re moving.
 We don’t buy a house when the rest of life feels upside down, “One thing at a time,” we tell ourselves.

 But the truth about transitions is it rarely happens this way.
 Life isn’t a ball machine at the tennis courts, steadily lobbing balls at us one at a time.

 Instead, life feels like a thousand ball machines—felt, green transition flying at us from all corners.
 There’s no break, no chance to catch your breath, no time to even hit them back.

 Changes don’t come one at a time, they seem to happen all at once with more chaos than our perfectly laid plans know what to do with.

 At least this is how it happens for me.

 Carl and I had steady jobs when we got engaged.
 We’d been working at the same place, had a routine, had roommates and nice places to live, it seemed to be the perfect time for the transition towards marriage.

 We started planning our wedding, it was slightly stressful but also wonderful, and we began to dream for the life that was unfolding in front of us.

 Maybe we’d move to a new state in a few years, maybe we’d apply for new jobs at some point, but not today.
 Today was for marriage and we were going to keep everything around us as steady as possible in the meantime.

 But as you can imagine, that’s not what happened at all.